gilzonme/gplay-apk/README.md

-# Google Play Apk Scraper
+# Google Play APK Scraper

 Yet to be released!